etan18/Obsidian-Notes/Humanities & Social Science/linguistics.md

 2. Truth: utterances should not contain falsehoods
 3. Relation: utterances should be relevant to the conversation
 4. Manner: utterance form and meaning should be clear
+##### Rational Speech Acts
+The RSA framework is a probabilistic (Bayesian) model of pragmatics.
+It explains how speakers and listeners reason about each other's goals and beliefs to infer meaning beyond literal words.
+- Common ground: set of things mutually believed by both speaker and listener

+The existence of **speech acts** follows from the notion that speaking, or making an utterance, is a type of action.
+There are five classes of speech acts:
+- **Assertives**: suggesting, putting forward, swearing, boasting, concluding
+- **Directives**: asking, ordering, requesting, inviting, advising, begging
+- **Commissives**: promising, planning, vowing, betting, opposing
+- **Expressives**: thanking, apologizing, welcoming, deploring
+- **Declaration**: changing the world state via the utterance ("He died."
+"You're fired.")